grafana/loki/docs/sources/get-started/components.md

 ## Index Gateway

 The **index gateway** service is responsible for handling and serving metadata queries.
-Metadata queries are queries that lookup data from the index.
+Metadata queries are queries that look up data from the index.
 The index gateway is only used by "shipper stores", such as [single store TSDB]({{< relref "../operations/storage/tsdb" >}}) or [single store BoltDB]({{< relref "../operations/storage/boltdb-shipper" >}}).

 The query frontend queries the index gateway for the log volume of queries so it can make a decision on how to shard the queries.